DocErnstz/RedditClon/README.md

 Very simplified clone of reddit made with react

 ## What i learned
-From this project i learned how to include list into schema models and how to link schema models to others models
+From this project i learned how to include list into schema models, how to link schema models to others models and i also learned how to use recursion to make a nested reply/comments system

 ## Technologies
 - MongoDB